ros2/design/articles/actions.md

 ### Action Client

-An action client sends a goal (an action to be performed) and monitors its progress.
+An action client sends one or more goals (an action to be performed) and monitors their progress.
 There may be multiple clients per server; however, it is up to the server to decide how goals from multiple clients will be handled simultaneously.

 It is responsible for:

-- sending a goal to the action server
+- sending goals to the action server
-- optionally monitoring the feedback for a goal from the action server
+- optionally monitoring the user-defined feedback for goals from the action server
-- optionally monitoring the status for a goal from the action server
+- optionally monitoring the current state of accepted goals from the action server (see [Goal States](#goal-states))
 - optionally requesting that the action server cancel an active goal
 - optionally checking the result for a goal received from the action server